apache/cordova-docs/docs/en/edge/phonegap/events/events.batterylow.md

 batterylow
 ===========

-This is an event that fires when a PhoneGap application detects the battery has reached the low level threshold.
+This is an event that fires when a Cordova application detects the battery has reached the low level threshold.

     window.addEventListener("batterylow", yourCallbackFunction, false);

 Details
 -------

-This event that fires when a PhoneGap application detects the percentage of battery has reached the low battery threshold.
+This event that fires when a Cordova application detects the percentage of battery has reached the low battery threshold.
 This value is device specific.

 The batterylow handler will be called with an object that contains two properties:

 - __level:__ The percentage of battery (0-100). _(Number)_
 - __isPlugged:__ A boolean that represents whether or not the device is plugged in or not. _(Boolean)_

-Typically, you will want to attach an event listener with `document.addEventListener` once you receive the PhoneGap 'deviceready' event.
+Typically, you will want to attach an event listener with `document.addEventListener` once you receive the Cordova 'deviceready' event.

 Supported Platforms
 -------------------